-The third quarter in the movie business began on Friday, 7/2 and ended on Thursday, 9/30.
-We witnessed a number of significant developments during this 13-week period, with lasting impact on the industry.
+The third quarter in the movie business began on Friday, 7/2, and ended on Thursday, 9/30.
+We witnessed a number of significant developments during this 13-week period, with a lasting impact on the industry.
 Next week we will offer up our preview of the 4th quarter.
 In this quarterly review, we will address the following topics:

 (1) Progress on the Road to Recovery during the quarter

 (2) The influence of the COVID-19 Delta Variant